Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Datasets}

-We evaluate UnCoL on three publicly available medical image segmentation benchmarks, none of which overlap with the pretraining data of the foundation models: \textbf{(1) OASIS (2D Brain MRIs)}~\cite{marcus2007open}: This dataset comprises T1-weighted brain MRIs from 414 subjects.
+We evaluate UnCoL on three publicly available medical image segmentation benchmarks {that are not included in the pretraining datasets of the foundation models.} \textbf{(1) OASIS (2D Brain MRIs)}~\cite{marcus2007open}: This dataset comprises T1-weighted brain MRIs from 414 subjects.
 We perform five independent trials with a 7:1:2 split for training, validation, and test, respectively.
 The task is four-class tissue segmentation: Left/Right Thalamus (LT, RT), Hippocampus (LH, RH).
 All slices are resized to $256 \times 256$ with an in-plane spacing of 1.0 $mm$ and augmented with random rotation and flipping, following~\cite{luo2022semi,bai2023bidirectional}. \textbf{(2) Pancreas-CT (3D Abdominal CT Images)}~\cite{roth2015deeporgan}: {This dataset contains 82 abdominal CT volumes with manual pancreas annotations.
-We follow the widely adopted semi-supervised setting in~\cite{wu2022mutual,xiang2022fussnet,lu2023upcol}, using 62 volumes for training and 20 for testing, with the labeled subset identical to that used in prior works to ensure fair comparison.} \textbf{(3) ImageTBAD (3D Aortic CTA Scans)}~\cite{yao2021imagetbad}: This dataset contains 100 thoracic CTA scans annotated for type B aortic dissection. {We follow the same 7:1:2 train/validation/test split protocol, conducted at the volume level across five independent trials.} To ensure compatibility with the input size of the foundation models, all volumes are first resampled to an isotropic resolution of 1.0 $mm^3$ and then uniformly resized to a fixed shape of $128^3$ voxels using trilinear interpolation. {Results are reported as the mean and standard deviation across trials.}
+We follow the widely adopted semi-supervised setting in~\cite{wu2022mutual,xiang2022fussnet,lu2023upcol}, using 62 volumes for training and 20 for testing, with the labeled subset identical to that used in prior works to ensure fair comparison.} \textbf{(3) ImageTBAD (3D Aortic CTA Scans)}~\cite{yao2021imagetbad}: This dataset contains 100 thoracic CTA scans annotated for type B aortic dissection. {We follow same 7:1:2 train/validation/test split at the volume level across five trials.} To ensure compatibility with the input size of the foundation models, all volumes are first resampled to an isotropic resolution of 1.0 $mm^3$ and then uniformly resized to a fixed shape of $128^3$ voxels using trilinear interpolation. {Results are reported as mean and standard deviation across trials.}